ryansenn/torchless/README.md

 # torchless
 I'm building a inference engine from scratch that runs large language models directly from their raw weights.
-The goal is to learn C++ and machine learning, so far with more rewrites and segfaults than i anticipated :)
+The main goal is to learn C++ and LLMs at a deeper level, so far a fair share of rewrites and painful segfaults :)

 The first phase focuses on achieving a working inference pass for the [Mistral 7B model](https://huggingface.co/mistralai/Mistral-7B-v0.1), and the second phase will focus on performance improvements.